Thomas Cook: What's gone wrong at the holiday firm?

 Travel firm Thomas Cook has come a long way since its formation in rural Leicestershire during the early Victorian era.

 Founded in Market Harborough in 1841 by businessman Thomas Cook, the fledgling company organised railway outings for members of the local temperance movement.

-Some 177 years later it is a leading global travel group, with annual sales of £9bn, 19 million customers a year and 22,000 staff operating in 16 countries.
+Some 178 years later, it is a huge global travel group, with annual sales of £9bn, 19 million customers a year and 22,000 staff operating in 16 countries.